Join the mailing list to receive information about books, events and other news:

-Nicholas Rhea's latest addition to the Constable series is now also available as an audiobook, read by Nick McArdle: Constable on Trial goes back to the beginning, to tell some untold stories about Constable Nick's earlier life, before he came to Aidensfield.
+Or go back to the start of Nick's career in Constable on Trial, now also available as an audiobook, read by Nick McArdle: Constable on Trial goes back to the beginning, to tell some untold stories about Constable Nick's earlier life, before he came to Aidensfield.
 This first volume of a projected new series takes us back in time as Detective Constable Rhea, stationed in the popular seaside resort of Strensford as a somewhat raw recruit, is given an attachment to CID.
 As Nicholas Rhea explains, there is an autobiographical element in this, too: "When patrolling in uniform, especially in the lonely night hours, young constables would dream of becoming a detective or having their own country beat.
 I was no exception and although the seaside town where I served my two years' probation provided much of interest, the CID promised extra excitement and intrigue.

 Throughout his early days Nick, like many other detectives, nurses an ambition to arrest a murderer, but no opportunities come his way - until a killer on the run seeks refuge in Strensford and an elderly lady is found dead at home.